bvisness/SQLJam/README.md

 ## Running

+**Please note that this is a prototype made for a jam, and not a finished app.** It has bugs and we know it.
+If it works for you, great!

 You will need a recent version of Go.
 We used Go 1.17, but older versions should work too.

 Simply run: